List of unreleased projects by Prince: Last December

 Announced in the One Nite Alone... tour book in March 2002, the title is a track from The Rainbow Children.
 The album has never materialized.

 The Very Best of O(+>

 Announced in the One Nite Alone... tour book in March 2002.
 Nothing else is known about the album, although from the title it seems likely that the album was a compilation of tracks recorded while Prince used the symbol "Love Symbol" as his name (from 1993 to 2000), although, given licensing, it seems likely this would be restricted to master tracks owned by Prince, rather than by Warner Bros. (eliminating tracks used on The Gold Experience and Chaos and Disorder).
-Alternatively, it may have included some re-recordings of tracks which had been originally released by Warner Bros., but all information about the album is speculative.
-The title may have been in response to Warner Bros.' release of The Very Best of Prince, released in late July 2001, seven months before this album was announced.
+Alternatively, it may have included some re-recordings of tracks that were originally released by Warner Bros., but all information about the album is speculative.
+The title may have been in response to Warner Bros.' release of The Very Best of Prince, which was released in late July 2001, seven months before this album was announced.